(IT'S ALMOST LIKE) I DIED AND WENT TO NASHVILLE

 Lyrics:

-I'd listen real close on my transistor radio
+I'd listen real close on my granddaddy's radio

 To Grand Ole Opry shows every Saturday night

-In my mind I was a star, strummin' on my old guitar
+In my mind I was a star, strumming on my Sears guitar

 I knew every line of every song they'd sing

-After all those "maybe next year's" can't believe I'm standin' here
+After all those "maybe next year's" can't believe I'm standing here

 All it took was a leap of faith and a Greyhound bus